Health Dept. reports 12 new COVID cases

 Staff and submitted information

-As of Thursday, the Van Wert County General Health District reported an increase of 12 confirmed cases of COVID-19 since Thursday, April 29, for a total of 2,372 confirmed cases.
-There are no known hospitalizations at this time.
+As of Thursday, the Van Wert County General Health District reports an increase of 12 confirmed cases of COVID-19 since Thursday, May 13, for a total of 2,384 confirmed cases.
+There are two known hospitalizations at this time.

+- Thursday, May 27, 2-6 p.m., at the County Health Department (Moderna and Pfizer, first and second doses)

-Pfizer vaccine is available to all those age 16 and up and Moderna is available to all those age 18 and up.
-Unless specified, clinic dates are for all those who want to receive a first dose and anyone eligible to receive their second dose of that vaccine.
-Bring a photo ID and any insurance information needed.
+Pfizer vaccine has been approved for all those age 12 and up and Moderna is available to all those age 18 and up.
+Unless specified, the clinics dates are for all those who want to receive a first dose and anyone eligible to receive a second dose of that vaccine.
+Bring a photo ID and any insurance info.
+Those under age 18 must have a parent or guardian present, as well as proof of age, such as a shot record or birth certificate.

 The health department is not making appointments at this time, as all clinics are walk-in only.
 The public can also contact Family Healthcare of Northwest Ohio at 419.238.6747 and Van Wert Family Physicians at 419.238.6251 to schedule an appointment.